 The Declaration must be recorded in accordance with 42(h)(6) as a restrictive covenant and submitted to Minnesota Housing prior to Minnesota Housing issuing the allocation (IRS Form 8609).
-The Declaration will set forth the commitments made by the owner to Minnesota Housing in obtaining points, including any additional rent restrictions and occupancy requirements placed upon the building at the time of reservation.
-Non-compliance with these additional conditions may result in serious penalties being applied to the owner entities that could result in a ban on future allocations of tax credits being made to the owner entities.
+The Declaration will set forth the commitments made by the owner to Minnesota Housing in obtaining points, including any additional requirements placed upon the building at the time of reservation.
+Non-compliance with these additional conditions may result in serious penalties being applied to the owner entitiesthat could result in a ban on future allocations of tax credits being made to the owner entities.